-These plans impact all San Francisco departments, including the SFPUC, and influence operating and capital investment activities.
-The SFPUC operates within the City of San Francisco as well as the State of California and is governed by State and local laws and regulations, as well as policies and programs within the SFPUC, created to achieve additional climate and social inclusion goals.
+These Climate Action plans impact all San Francisco departments, including the SFPUC, and influence operating and capital investment activities.
+The SFPUC operates within the City of San Francisco and operates in seven counties.
+Located in the State of California, the SFPUC is governed by State and local laws and regulations, as well as policies and programs within the SFPUC, created to achieve additional climate and social inclusion goals.
+Our agency was the first utility in the nation to pass Environmental Justice and Community Benefits policies that ensure we proactively provide diverse communities with opportunities in workforce and economic development, the arts, urban agriculture and education.

 The SFPUC views green bonds as an important tool to help meet these goals and finance low-carbon, climate-resilient infrastructure.
-Since issuing its first green bond in 2015, the SFPUC has sold more than \$3 billion in certified green bonds across its three enterprise utilities: Water, Wastewater, and Power.
-Impacts from the bonds to date include increased water storage, upgrades to renewable energy generation facilities and the use of green infrastructure to divert stormwater from treatment plants.
+Since issuing its first green bond in 2015 through Fiscal Year 2022, the SFPUC has sold more than \$3.1 billion in certified green bonds from its Water and Wastewater enterprises and more than \$100 million in self-certified green bonds from its Power enterprise.
+Impacts from the bonds to date increased water storage, upgrades to renewable energy generation facilities, and the use of green infrastructure to divert stormwater from treatment plants.

 In addition to providing project impact information, this report seeks to highlight associated cobenefits as well as describe the context in which climate and social inclusion informs the SFPUC's capital planning decisions.
-This report reflects activities through June 30, 2021.
+This report reflects activities through June 30, 2022.